Property Management Guide

-- Art objects will be entered on the property records in the same manner as purchased property.
+- Art objects will be entered on the property records in the same manner as any other assets.

-Construction - Movable property acquired through a construction project will be entered on the property records in the same manner as other purchased property.
+Construction - Movable property acquired through a construction project will be entered on the property records in the same way as other purchased property.

 Inventory and Property Control